IntersectMBO/lsm-tree/blockio/README.md

 On Linux systems the *real* implementation is backed by [blockio-uring](https://hackage.haskell.org/package/blockio-uring), a library for asynchronous I/O that achieves good performance when performing batches concurrently.
-On Windows and MacOS systems the *real* implementation currently simply performs each I/O operation sequentially, which should achieve about the same performance as using non-batched I/O, but the library could be extended with asynchronous I/O implementations for Windows and MacOS as well.
+On Windows, MacOS, and FreeBSD systems the *real* implementation currently simply performs each I/O operation sequentially, which should achieve about the same performance as using non-batched I/O, but the library could be extended with asynchronous I/O implementations for Windows, MacOS, and FreeBSD as well.
 The simulated implementation also performs each I/O operation sequentially.

 As mentioned before, the batched I/O functionality is separated into an *abstract interface* and *implementations* of that abstract interface.
 The